Background pattern

 • Diabetes.

-• Change in heart activity seen on an ECG (prolongation of the QT interval).
+• Change in the electrical activity of the heart seen on an ECG (prolongation of the QT interval).

-• Slower than normal heart rate that may occur at the start of treatment and may be associated with low blood pressure and fainting.
+• Slower than normal heart rate that can occur at the start of treatment and may be associated with low blood pressure and fainting.

 • Difficulty urinating.